l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-19-how-to-deploy-with-rultor-and-not-shoot-yourself-in-the-foot.md

 ```

-Then you need to configure your `.rultor.yml` inside the main repository.
+Then you need to configure your `.rultor.yml` inside the project repository.
 ```yaml

 assets: